goodboy/tractor/docs/README.rst

 - Builtin IPC streaming APIs with task fan-out broadcasting
 - A (first ever?) "native" multi-core debugger UX for Python using `pdb++`_
 - Support for a swappable, OS specific, process spawning layer
-- A modular transport stack, allowing for custom serialization (eg.
-  `msgspec`_), communications protocols, and environment specific IPC primitives
+- A modular transport stack, allowing for custom serialization (eg. with `msgspec`_), communications protocols, and environment specific IPC primitives
 - Support for spawning process-level-SC, inter-loop one-to-one-task oriented